Thanks for visiting our website. We want to give you some free advices to achieve high building standards for your home.

 penetrate your vapour control layer.

-Prevent uninsulated parts in your building shell
+Prevent uninsulated parts at your building envelope

 The plan was, to use beads for pumping the cavity walls and spray foam for the roof area.
 Unfortunately there is a triangle which will not be covered by the